go-gitea/gitea/docs/content/doc/installation/from-source.en-us.md

 TAGS="bindata" make build
 ```

+WARNING: `generate` was dropped, `generate` may lost all the static files.

 In the default release build of our continuous integration system, the build
 tags are: `TAGS="bindata sqlite sqlite_unlock_notify"`.
 The simplest
 recommended way to build from source is therefore: